thunderbird89/esf/stories/story-knock-knock.md

 Webb looked at her, his eyes wide.

 > "Ma'am, are you sure?
-If this fails—"
+If this fails - "

 > "If this fails, we're in the same situation we're in now.
 If it works, we buy four hours.
 That's all we need."